jat9292/babygiant-alt-bn128/README.md

 # babygiant-alt-bn128
-A Rust crate implementing a multi-threaded version of the baby-step giant-step algorithm on the Baby Jubjub curve (curve inside alt-bn128) to decrypt u40 integers.
+A Rust crate implementing a multi-threaded version of the baby-step giant-step algorithm on the Baby Jubjub curve (it is the curve whose base field is alt-bn-128 aka bn254) to decrypt u40 integers.
 This is an accompanying crate for the Noir package [noir-elgamal](https://github.com/jat9292/noir-elgamal).

 Please refer to the accompanying [npm package](https://github.com/jat9292/babyjubjub-utils) if you want to use a WASM version of this algorithm in a front-end.